brycewray/eleventy_solo/src/posts/2019/04/publish-or-perish.md

 Once more, I apologize for the length of this, especially when combined with its [predecessor](/posts/2019/04/ec-static).
 I am sure you can find better how-to-SSG guides out there, and I encourage you to search for and find the one that works best with your learning methods[^visual] and knowledge level.

-However it ends up, I hope that you enjoy having your own Hugo-powered Web site as much as I've enjoyed mine so far.
+However it ends up, I hope that you enjoy having your own Hugo-powered website as much as I've enjoyed mine so far.
 Build some content, spiff things up, speak your mind, and have fun!

 [^visual]: In particular, you may be one of those folks who learns best from pictures and videos, not wordy instructions like these.
 If so, you might try the Hugo-related videos on [Mike Dane's YouTube channel](https://www.youtube.com/channel/UCvmINlrza7JHB1zkIOuXEbw) and [this "Deploy Websites In Seconds With Netlify" video](https://www.youtube.com/watch?v=bjVUqvcCnxM), just for starters.